EM NEWS “Dr Collman is the premier educator in the US for EM Board Preparation!” Jan 2009 Issue.

 About Us…CME programs began in 1989.
 Dr Collman began practicing Clinical EM in 1981.

 Work done well, with a personal touch.
 You are mentored by Dr Collman.
-He has 52 cases each about 10-13 pages with visual stem sheets, and scoring sheets.
-He has created a true simulation of thee oral examination because he created his cases when the rules for their creation were published.
+He has 52 cases each about 10-13 pages with visuals of studies, and scoring sheets.
+He has created a true simulation of the oral examination because he created his cases when the rules for their creation were published.
 That information is no longer available.
-He made a huge commitment! to give you a true simulation of the oral examination and has taught it live over 100 times.
+He made a huge commitment! to give you a true simulation of the oral examination and has taught it live probably over 100 times.
 In addition, you have access to other self-study cases and his Miniprep cases he created to teach just before the oral exam in Chicago.

 Our job starts with you: understanding what you need, so we can offer you options that make sense..
-Near the end of the program Dr Collman reviews actual video of candidates to show them that a few days of practice is not adequate.
+Near the end of the program Dr Collman reviewed actual video footage of candidates from each group to show them that a few days of practice is not adequate to break a lifetime of habits .
 It does not always produce confidence.
-It show deficits in knowledge.
+It may show deficits in knowledge but he is not going to criticize anyone.
 It helps candidates gauge the real time they need to prepare.
 You can order the syllabus a year in advance and this is highly advisable.
 This is the most rigorous program you will ever attend.

 Our job starts with you: understanding what you need, so we can offer you options that make sense.
 Scoring of the ABEM ORAL EXAM HAS CHANGED YEARS AGO!

 Advice: Prepare a list of questions especially if Dr C gave you a sample test.
 Only rehearse oral cases near exam time with Dr Collman or a candidate who studied his methods.
 Often doing otherwise is a recipe for disaster.
 One helps the unprepared candidate and doesn’t help themselves.
-Dr Collman can help 12 clients the 3 days prior to the examination.
+Dr Collman can help 12 participants he trained the 3 days prior to the examination.
 He has a few experts he has trained to call if more require help.
 DO NOT PROCRASTINATE.
-Study his manual [330 p and all 52 of his cases repeatedly-we review them each 4 times at a conference.
+Study his manual [330 p and all 52 of his cases repeatedly-we review them each up to four times at a conference [its like you seeing the cases from 4 points of view].
 Then the candidates “flow” with their words.